Preterite vs Imperfect in Spanish: Master the Differences, Uses and Conjugations of the Past Tenses

-5. You can also use the imperfect when talking about someone’s age in the past.
+5. When talking about someone’s age in the past

 Cuando tenía 10 años me rompí una pierna.
 (When I was 10 years old I broke my leg.)

-Fui a EE.UU. cuando tenía 15 años.
-(I went to the States when I was 15 years old.)
+Fui a los Estados Unidos cuando tenía 15 años.
+(I went to the United States when I was 15 years old.)

-6. Last but not least, use the imperfect when telling the time or talking about time in the past:
+6. When telling the time or talking about time in the past

 Eran las 12:00 cuando llamaste.
 (It was 12:00 when you called.)